Tag Archive for: exams

 - for 10 days

-- reduced to 7 days if the test is negative and there have been no symptoms for 48 hours
+- reduced to 7 days if the test is negative and there have been no clinical symptoms for the past 48 hours

 CASE 2 – CONTACT CASES